iffy/humancrypto/README.md

 **DON'T USE THIS IN PRODUCTION!
 It's just an idea right now.**

+There are two components to this library:

-This is essentially [pyca's cryptography](https://pypi.python.org/pypi/cryptography) + sane defaults (for RSA).
+1. [pyca's cryptography](https://pypi.python.org/pypi/cryptography) + sane defaults for RSA.
+2. Year-defined best-practice cryptography.

-I made this in an attempt to have an even easier and more portable interface than [easy-rsa](https://github.com/OpenVPN/easy-rsa).
-We'll see how that turns out.
+I made this in an attempt to have an even easier and more portable interface than [easy-rsa](https://github.com/OpenVPN/easy-rsa) and because it's tricky to know what the current best practices are (since they change over time).

 ## Installation